doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 semantics:

--  The document itself is synchronized to the repository using PHPCR API calls, only if at least one persistent field has changed.
+*  The document itself is synchronized to the repository using PHPCR API calls, only if at least one persistent field has changed;
--  No PHPCR API calls are executed if the document did not change.
+*  No PHPCR API calls are executed if the document did not change.

 The flush operation applies to a new document with the following
-semantics:

--  The document itself is synchronized to the repository using PHPCR API calls.
+semantics: The document itself is synchronized to the repository using PHPCR API calls.

 For all (initialized) relationships of the new or managed document the following semantics apply to each associated document X:

--  If X is new and persist operations are configured to cascade on the relationship, X will be persisted.
+*  If X is new and persist operations are configured to cascade on the relationship, X will be persisted;
--  If X is new and no persist operations are configured to cascade on the relationship, an exception will be thrown as this indicates a programming error.
+*  If X is new and no persist operations are configured to cascade on the relationship, an exception will be thrown as this indicates a programming error;
--  If X is removed and persist operations are configured to cascade on the relationship, an exception will be thrown as this indicates a programming error (X would be re-persisted by the cascade).
+*  If X is removed and persist operations are configured to cascade on the relationship, an exception will be thrown as this indicates a programming error (X would be re-persisted by the cascade);
--  If X is detached and persist operations are configured to cascade on the relationship, an exception will be thrown (This is semantically the same as passing X to persist()).
+*  If X is detached and persist operations are configured to cascade on the relationship, an exception will be thrown (This is semantically the same as passing X to persist()).